FlypMA/flyp-frontend/src/app/pages/business/README.md

 # 🏢 Business Dashboard Pages - MVP Version

-**Comprehensive business dashboard and management system for sellers on the BetweenDeals M&A platform.**
+**Comprehensive business dashboard and management system for sellers on the flyp M&A platform.**

 ## 📁 **Folder Structure**